My Rabbit Has One Floppy Ear

-- Ringworm: not actually a type of worm, ringworm is caused by the fungus Trichophyton mentagrophytes.
+- Ringworm: not actually a type of worm, ringworm is caused by fungi such as Trichophyton mentagrophytes.
 As a fungal disease, antifungal medication is normally used to treat the problem.

 Other causes of droopy ear in rabbits

 While pathologies may be the root cause of a rabbit having one erect and one droopy ear, there are other reasons for this phenomenon.
-Physical trauma might result in the ears falling down.
+Physical trauma might result in the ears falling down, for example.
 It is even possible for emotional trauma to result in droopy ears.
-Any lesion or wound seen on the skin will need to be addressed as it can promote secondary infection.
+Any lesion or wound seen on the skin will need to be addressed as it can promote secondary bacterial infection.
 Since a rabbit's ears are very sensitive, it is imperative we pay special attention to their care.